ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 You'll find some additional media files in the folder *media_files_rpi* of this repository.
 Copy the pictures to your created PATHPIC and
 *MISTER-MENU.mp4* to PATHVID, but renamed to MENU.png and MENU.mp4 when you are setting up tty2rpi for MiSTer, otherwise, when setting up tty2rpi for
-MAME, copy *MAME-MENU.mp4* to PATHVID without renaming it.
+MAME, copy *MAME-MENU.png* and *MAME-MENU.mp4* without renaming it.

 ---